Roosterbear/tips/hk.md

 You can get Virtualbox or __VMWare Workstation Player__ for free. <br/>

->For bundle file, change permissions, and run it with __sudo ./VMWare__...
+* For bundle file, change permissions, and run it with __sudo ./VMWare__...

-__Kali Linux__ <br/>

-Now download Kali Linux for your VM software. <br/>

->Uncompress and move the folder to /home/Virtual Machines, you can rename it as just Kali.
+* Uncompress the Kali Linux and move the folder to /home/Virtual Machines, you can rename it as just Kali.

-Choose Open Project and then select the folder Kali <br/>
+* Choose Open Project and then select the folder Kali

 >user: kali, password: kali

-Now download a Vulnerable Machine:

->Go to vulnhub.com and search for tr0ll1

 ---